-The CHILDS Advisory Partners’ senior leadership team, supported by dynamic, knowledgeable associates and analysts, applies decades of experience delivering the investment banking services that help business services and technology companies succeed.
+The CHILDS Advisory Partners’ senior leadership team, supported by dynamic, knowledgeable associates and analysts, applies decades of experience delivering the investment banking services that help business services, healthcare and technology companies succeed.

-Prior to founding CHILDS, Jim was CEO and co-founder of Impact Innovations, a $100 million IT services provider.
-Under Jim’s leadership the company raised more than $30 million in capital and grew to more than 700 employees nationwide prior to its sale in 2004.
+Prior to founding CHILDS, Jim was CEO and Co-Founder of Impact Innovations, a $100 million IT services provider.
+Under Jim’s leadership, the company raised over $30 million in capital and grew to over 700 employees nationwide prior to its sale in 2004.
 Backed by Cravey, Green and Wahlen and Allied Capital, Impact became a premier IT services firm in the Southeast serving both federal and commercial clients.

-In the mid-1990s, Jim served as vice president of investment banking at Robinson Humphrey, a division of Salomon Smith Barney.
-Jim led more than 30 M&A transactions and capital raises for private and public companies, focusing on middle-market services firms as part of the business services practice at RH.
+In the mid-1990s, Jim served as Vice President of Investment Banking at Robinson Humphrey, a division of Salomon Smith Barney.
+Jim led over 30 M&A transactions and capital raises for private and public companies, focusing on middle-market business services and technology firms.

 Jim started his career at Arthur Andersen in Atlanta.
 He graduated from Harvard Business School in 1995 and from the University of Georgia in 1990, where he was a member of the 1987 NCAA champion tennis team.

 Alan Bugler serves as a Managing Director at CHILDS Advisory Partners, focused on sourcing and executing mergers, acquisitions, and capital raises for Human Capital Management companies.
 He has completed 16 transactions in the sector in the last 24 months for businesses in the U.S., Canada, and Europe.
 Most recently he advised Hire Dynamics in its recapitalization with MSouth, HIMS Consulting Group in its sale to HCTec, and Celerity in its Sale to AUSY.